sfdye/pyconsg-workshop-cookiecutter-django/README.md

 > What is the recommendation project structure for Django?

-> How to integration Docker with Django?
+> How to integrate Docker with Django?

 If you ever ask yourself asking these questions, cookiecutter-django might just be the answer you are looking for.